Duckweed

 Mechanical Options

-Duckweed can be removed from the pond through booming, or netting the vegetation off of the surface.
+Duckweed can be removed from the pond by booming or netting the vegetation off the surface.

 Biological Options

-Grass carp will consume duckweed, but are not effective at controlling it.
+Grass carp will consume duckweed, but they are not effective at controlling it.

 Chemical Options